-A dedicated current sensor (EMU-CT \\\, EMU-CT \\\-A, EMU2-CT5-4W) is required to connect the current circuit.

-- How to attach EMU-CT5/CT50/CT100/CT250-A - Press the locking claw of the moving core, please open the moving core by removing the engagement (Figure Before inserting the cable, check the symbols K and L to fit the current sensor in the correct direction.
+- A dedicated current sensor (EMU-CT , EMU-CT -A, EMU2-CT5) is required to connect the current circuit. - How to attach EMU-CT5/CT50/CT100/CT250-A - Press the locking claw of the moving core, please open the moving core by removing the engagement (Figure 1).
+Before inserting the cable, check the symbols K and L to fit the current sensor in the correct direction.
 (The direction from the power supply side to the load side is indicated with →.)
 (Figure 3) - 2) After checking that the core parting faces are free from dirt, close the moving core.
 Push down the moving core until the stoppers are securely locked.
 (Locking claw of the moving core is applied to the stopper, you hear click.)
-(Figure 2)

-3) Fix the current sensor to the cable with the tying band.
+(Figure 2) - 3) Pass the tying bands into the current sensor locking holes to secure the sensor with the cable.
 (Figure 3)